Promete04/Photoformer/README.md

 ## Documentation

 The `docs/` directory contains the essential project documentation, providing a comprehensive guide to the development and design of Photoformer.
-The documentation includes a development diary and the following elements to ensure a thorough understanding of the project's structure and functionality:
+The documentation includes the following elements to ensure a thorough understanding of the project's structure and functionality:
 * Data flow analysis.
 * Adaptation of Abstract Data Types (ADT) and operation definitions.
 * Box diagrams of operations in the design phase.